 Court of Protection and Deputyship

-We have a specialist Court of Protection team who understand the complex issues which can arise when a person lacks or loses the mental capacity to manage their own property and financial affairs.
-We can advise you on Powers of Attorney, becoming a Deputy, appointing a professional Deputy, making routine or contested applications to the Court of Protection, Compensation Protection Trusts and care funding.
+At Wolferstans, we have a specialist Court of Protection team who understand the complex issues which can arise when a person lacks or loses the mental capacity to manage their own property and financial affairs.

 Sophie’s experienced team carry out the day to day work, although the responsibility for decisions rests with Samantha as the appointed Deputy.
 The team prides itself on being client focused and caring and having a large team provides a wealth of experience.